stats for Punjabi Wordle

 locations

 I'm based in the Pacific Northwest so I expected usage to be mostly local at first.
-But eventually news spread a little farther.
-It was cool to see!
+But eventually news spread a little farther!
 Here are location breakdowns:

 browser usage